mapbox/cloudfriend/readme.md

 method | description
 --- | ---
-build(file, opts) | Builds a template defined by a static JavaScript export, a synchronous or an asynchronous function. validate(file) | Uses the `cloudformation:ValidateTemplate` API call to perform rudimentary template validation merge(...template) | Merges templates together.
+build(file, opts) | Builds a template defined by a static JavaScript export, a synchronous or an asynchronous function. validate(file|stdin) | Uses the `cloudformation:ValidateTemplate` API call to perform rudimentary template validation merge(...template) | Merges templates together.
 Throws errors if logical names are reused

 ## CLI tools